Mice captured across NYC carried 36 separate viruses, including six new ones

 Further analysis of the identified bacteria showed evidence of genes indicative of antimicrobial resistance to several common antibiotics.

-concerned the viral load of the mouse droppings.
+A second paper concerned the viral load of the mouse droppings.

 Here, the researchers discovered 36 separate viruses, including six new ones.
 None of the viruses identified by the researchers is known to infect humans, however, the genetic sequences matched those known to infect dogs, chickens and pigs.
 This suggests that some of the viruses might have crossed over from other species.